SaibotFlow/oled_hole_calculator/README.md

-# oled_hole_calculator
+# Hole-Calculator for Displays

-Console-App to calculate the maximum hole diameter for an oled display.
+Simple console app to calculate the maximum diameter for an oled display.
+Additional you get the coordinates of the border points for the circle.